sarakonradi/nest-simulator/doc/guides/simulations_with_precise_spike_times.rst

 spike's time stamp.
 The neuron then emits the spike and resets its membrane potential.

-Models with precise spike times in NEST
+|Models| with precise spike times in NEST
 ---------------------------------------

 ``poisson_generator_ps`` creates Poissonian spike trains, where spike times have an integer time stamp and a double precision offset.
 It is hence dedicated to simulations with precise spike times.
-The device can also be connected to grid-constrained neuron models, which only use the time stamps of the spikes and ignore their offsets.
+The device can also be connected to grid-constrained neuron |models|, which only use the time stamps of the spikes and ignore their offsets.
 However, spike generation with ``poisson_generator_ps`` is less efficient than with its grid-constrained counterpart ``poisson_generator``.